 - Letting your baby set the pace for weaning spares you the unpleasant task of weaning him before he is ready.
 It is important to remember that all children wean eventually.
 If you are sitting at the computer with a two week old infant in your arms, who is having marathon nursing sessions around the clock, it is probably hard to imagine nursing a toddler.
 Nursing an older baby is totally different from nursing a newborn.
 Forget those forty-five minute nursing sessions.
 Toddlers climb in your lap when they fall and bump their knee, nurse for a couple of minutes, and they’re done.
 They will have longer sessions (usually bedtime or nap-time), but they’re way too busy exploring their world to spend too much time nursing.
 They also don’t nurse as often – maybe every four to five hours, rather than every two to three.
 Because of this difference in nursing patterns, you are not nearly as tied down with an older nursing baby as you are with a newborn.

 There’s another phenomenon that comes into play here.
 When you look at your one or two or three year old, he will still be your baby.
 It doesn’t matter if he has skinned knees and peanut butter smeared on his mouth, he is still a tiny little person with lots of growing up to do.
 It’s a tough world out there, and before you know it he’ll be too big to hold your hand, much less nurse.
 Why rush him?
 Ask any mother with older children and she’ll tell you the same thing – babies grow up way too fast, and when you look back on it, the time he spent nursing (even if it was several years) is a very small piece of the pie.
-He’ll live at home for 18 years, and even if he nurses for 3 of those years… – well, you do the math.
+He’ll live at home for 18 years, and even if he nurses for three or four of those years… – well, you do the math.
 I like this quote, but don’t know who said it.
 “We have 18 years to teach our children independence.
 Why try to do it all in the first years?”

 It should be obvious that I have a bias toward baby-led weaning.
 It just makes sense to me on so many levels.
 If someone tells you that babies shouldn’t be nursed past six months, or one year, try asking them “Why”?
 They will be hard put to come up with a reason that makes sense, much less one that they can back up with any empirical evidence.